What Can SoR Learn from Balanced Literacy?

 Lesson 3: Respect the teacher.

-Whole language took off in the 1970s partly because Ken Goodman and Frank Smith wrote to teachers directly about their instructional theories.
+Whole Language took off in the 1970s partly because Ken Goodman and Frank Smith wrote to teachers directly about their instructional theories.
 Smith cleverly aligned himself with teachers by arguing that structured phonics programs actually reduced teacher autonomy and diminished teacher voice and authority.
 Smith and Goodman were wrong about a bunch of things, but they were right to translate their research and theories for teachers.
 And moreover, they were right to respect and praise teacher expertise.
-SOR advocates would be wise to follow suit.
+SoR advocates would be wise to follow suit.
 That means stop maligning, mocking, and complaining about teachers who use balanced literacy on Twitter and in the media.
 Stop questioning their motives.
 Respect the teachers.

-And to be clear: the best messengers on SOR are not professors or journalists or parents or foundation leaders (ahem…oops).
+And to be clear: the best messengers on SOR are not professors or journalists or parents or non-profit leaders (ahem…oops).
 The best messengers are other teachers, more specifically teachers who have transitioned from balanced literacy to SOR.
-We need teachers to normalize this transition, to let their colleagues know that it’s okay to change, that it’s not your fault you didn’t receive this training and knowledge, that it’s normal to feel sad or angry or disappointed or confused.
+We need teachers to normalize this transition, to let their colleagues know that it’s okay to change, that it’s not your fault you didn’t receive adequate training and knowledge, that it’s normal to feel sad or angry or disappointed or confused.